 The emphasis in the pre-proposal round of the Contest is on innovation.
 Students who are invited to the final round will have an opportunity to incorporate judges' feedback, and work with a mentor to improve the implementation details of their plan with a focus on viability and sustainability.
-Thus, the pre-proposal judging scorecard strongly weights creativity (as seen below):
+Thus, the pre-proposal judging scorecard strongly weights innovation / creativity (as seen below):

-- 1. Innovation (40%): The idea presented is a novel, innovative, or creative solution to the proposed problem.
-Big Ideas defines "novel, innovative, or creative projects" as those that either a) propose a new idea, method, invention, or product, b) create a better or more effective product, process, service, technology, or idea, or c) tailor an existing innovation to a new context. - 2.
-Potential for Impact (25%): The proposed project addresses an important and pressing social challenge.
-The team provides the reviewer with sufficient statistics and research to understand the problem, and makes a clear and compelling case that their project addresses this need. - 3.
-Viability (15%): The proposal includes team members' expertise and skill sets, and the team presents compelling evidence of their ability to implement the proposal.
-The team has identified likely implementation challenges and provided an initial strategy for addressing barriers.
-The team has thought through the partnerships and resources necessary to achieve their expressed goals and objectives.
-(Note: Teams are only required to consider implementation for the first year of their project.) - 4.
-Quality (10%): The overall quality of proposal is high and the idea itself is of high merit.
-The team has put thought and effort into creating a professional, persuasive, and well organized proposal that convinces readers that the idea is worth funding. - 5.
-Category Challenge (10%): For each Contest category, judges will also consider a category-specific question to determine the extent to which the pre-proposal addresses the challenge.
+- 1. Innovation (40%): The project presents a truly novel, innovative, or creative solution to the problem.
+Big Ideas defines "novel, innovative, or creative" as those solutions that a) propose a new idea, method, invention, or product, b) create a better or more effective product, process, service, technology, or idea, or c) improve upon or tailor an existing innovation to a new context. - 2.
+Social Impact (30%): The proposed project addresses an important social challenge.
+The team provides the reviewer with sufficient statistics and research to understand the problem and makes a clear and compelling case that their project addresses this need.

+- 3. Long Term Viability (20%): The proposal includes team members' expertise and skillsets and compelling evidence of the ability to implement the proposal.
+The team has identified implementation challenges and provided an initial strategy for addressing barriers.
+The team has thought through the partnerships and resources necessary to achieve its goals and objectives.
+(Note: Teams are required to consider implementation for only the first year of their projects.) - 4.
+Proposal Quality (10%): The team has put thought and effort into creating a professional, persuasive, and well-organized proposal that effectively communicates an innovative and potentially transformative "big idea."
+The overall quality of the proposal is high and convinces readers that the project is worth funding.